Kapucryptocoin/kapu-go/README.md

 ```

 ## How to get started?
-All ark-node services have available reponses have their struct representations.
+All node services have available reponses have their struct representations.
 It's best to let the code do the speaking.
 Every class implementation has it's own test class. **So it's best to start learning by looking at actual test code**.

 ## Kapu-GO Client Usage
 **First call should be network selection, so all settings can initialize from the peers before going into action.**  By default MAINNET is active.